Two ESU cross-country runners ready for national championships

-EMPORIA (KSNT) — Emporia State cross-country is sending two runners to the national cross-country meet in Tampa, Florida.
+EMPORIA , Kan.
+(KSNT) — Emporia State cross-country is sending two runners to the national cross-country meet in Tampa, Florida.

 Matthew Maki for the men’s team and Jenna Ramsey on the women’s side are excited to compete on the national level.